aicenter/FUP/labs/lab13.md

 of type `[a] -> ((), [a])`.
 We will implement a function `reverseS :: [a] -> State [a] ()` which takes a list and returns a stateful computation reversing the given list (i.e., a monadic value enclosing a function of type `[a] -> ((), [a])` reversing the given list).

-I will show several variants.
+We will show several variants.
 The first copies more or less the tail recursive function `reverseA`.
 ::: details Solution: `reverseS`
 ```haskell
 reverseS :: [a] -> State [a] ()